epierson9/epierson9.github.io/_posts/2018-2-2-Is-Work-Enough.md

 title: Is work enough?
 ---

-I wrote this piece three years ago and never published it.
-But I returned to it recently and it still resonates with me (though a lot has changed since then), so I’m publishing it now.

 Recently I wrote my first piece for the Atlantic, and on the day it came out I woke up early because I was so excited.
 But people quickly started writing mean things about the piece, and because my skin isn’t as thick as it should be I called my mom in the hope that she would make me feel better.

 "I’m a little stressed too, actually," she said.